 An added benefit is that if what you were baking happens to smell delicious, you’ll likely fill your house with that delicious smell.

 Many ceiling fans spin in either direction.
 The setting that causes the blades to draw air upward is the one you’ll want to use during the cold season.
 Just turn it on low and let it “blend” the air in the home.
 Hot air rises, so this fan setting helps to draw the cooler air upward.
 This blending of the air will help to keep a more uniform temperature throughout the house while making for more efficient heating.

 Try Zone Heating

 Zone heating is one of my favorite winter home heating hacks.
 I find that I usually spend most of my time in just a few areas of my house.
 It occurred to me that I could probably save money if I shut the doors to the areas I spent less time in and turned the heat down in those areas.
 Then, I could set the thermostat to a comfortable temperature in the areas of the house where I spend more of my time.
 Keep the unused rooms much cooler and basically sealed off from the rest of the house.
 Keep the used rooms comfortable.

 Have a programmable thermostat?
 If not, it might be worth it to install one.
 It makes for a very easy way to save some money during the winter months.
 Just set the temperature to a comfortable level for the hours you’re home, and program it to a much cooler temperature for the hours you’re away.

 Worried that you’ll come home to a cold house?
-Program the thermostat to increase the temperature 30 minutes before you’re due home.
-That way you’ll be sure to walk in to warm and cozy comfort.
+Program the thermostat to increase the temperature 30 minutes before you get home.
+That way you’ll be sure to walk into warm and cozy comfort.
 Some programmable thermostats have apps that allow you to control the settings via a smartphone.
 How cool is that?

 Be Skeptical of Fireplaces